 - Shred chicken.

-- Whisk sour cream, lemon juice, and mustard in large bowl.
+- Whisk sour cream, mayonnaise, lemon juice, and mustard in large bowl.

 - Transfer chicken to bowl with mixture.

-- Add celery, apple, pecans, cranberries, parsley, and tarragon.
+- Add celery, apple, pecans, cranberries, parsley, and thyme.

 - Toss to combine.